kuldipmori/scripts-for-software-install/README.md

 **README - Script Files**  📝

 This repository contains three shell-script & Python files for automating the installation of various tools on your system.
-The scripts aim to simplify the installation process, allowing you to set up AWS CLI, Docker, and Termius software.
+The scripts aim to simplify the installation process, allowing you to set up AWS CLI, Docker, HashiCorp-Vagran and Termius software.
 Below is a brief description of each script: 🚀

 ## shell